jaychris/docker-dnsmaq/README.md

 So, I shamelessly stole Kelly's script and modified it to do what I needed.

 ## Overview
-`docker_dnsmasq` listens for Docker events and does two things:
+`docker-dnsmasq` listens for Docker events and does two things:

 * on 'start', it discovers the container hostname, domain, IP, and ID, and adds to an alternative hosts file (customizable) as a hosts file entry
 * on 'stop' or 'die', it removes the line matching the container ID from the the alternative hosts file